ese3500/final-project-prime-hydration/README.md

 HRS 05 - A joystick and buttons shall serve as the input components to control the user interface.
 The joystick shall be used in the y direction to navigate the drink menu and used in the x direction to adjust the drink strength.
 The first button shall be used for drink selection and the second button shall be used to control the mixing motor.

-HRS 06 - A DC motor shall serve as a tool for users to mix drinks.
+HRS 06 - A DC motor shall be controlled via PWM and serve as a tool for users to mix drinks.
 The motor shall incorporate the drink such that ingredients are no longer visually distinguishable from each other.

 HRS 07 - The physical enclosure should house the wiring and components in a compact and aesthetic manner.
 The overall device should not exceed 30 x 30 x 30 cm large.

-HRS 08 - Bottles openings should be accessible for users to easily change and refill ingredient contents.
+HRS 08 - Bottle openings should be accessible for users to easily change and refill ingredient contents.

-HRS 09 - The system shall be fully waterproof with fluids unable to come in contact with electronics.

-HRS 10 - An ultrasonic sensor should detect liquid level for increased precision of liquid dispension.
+HRS 09 - An ultrasonic sensor should detect liquid level for increased precision of liquid dispension.

 ### 6. MVP Demo

-What do you expect to accomplish by the first milestone?

-We expect to have a machine that depending on user input, can dispense a subset of available liquids at variable and accurate amounts.
+By the first milestone, we expect to have a machine that depending on user input, can dispense a subset of available liquids at variable and accurate amounts.
 The LCD screen will display a basic interface and be controlled by an input device such as a joystick.

 ### 7. Final Demo

-What do you expect to achieve by the final demonstration or after milestone 1?

 By the final demonstration, we expect our project to be able to create a drink with no manual input from the user other than their drink of choice.
 This means that the device will have a UI that the user can traverse using some form of input hardware, such as a joystick.
 Once the user has specified which drink they want, the device will then accurately dispense the ingredients for the specific drink into a cup and then mix it.

 ### 8. Methodology

-What is your approach to the problem?

 We plan to use a systematic and iterative approach to simultaneously develop both software and hardware components.